pgtipping/Synthalyst/memory-bank/progress.md

 - Fixed UI alignment issues with language and domain selectors on both desktop and mobile
 - Added PUBMED_API_KEY to environment variables for PubMed API integration
 - Updated tips section to inform users about limitations with conversational phrases
+- Fixed SelectItem components with empty values in email-logs page and TemplateSearch.tsx
+- Changed empty values to "all" in SelectItem components to prevent errors
+- Updated filter logic to handle the new "all" value correctly
+- Fixed TypeScript errors in PostList component by making initialPosts optional
+- Fixed blog analytics route by properly typing the \_count property
+- Updated user queries in email-logs route to include the email field
+- Enhanced error handling in API routes for more robust operation
+- Improved type safety throughout the codebase
+- Added error handling for cases where database models might not exist yet
+- Implemented fallback to empty arrays when data is missing or undefined
+- Added try-catch blocks for API calls to handle errors independently

 ### In Progress